grusin-db/uc-azure-account-scim-sync-py/README.md

 For storing the cache tools needs to have access to a container and optionally a subfolder, where it can write it's cache files.

-Auth uses `azure-identity` python package which offsers [variety of authentication methods](https://learn.microsoft.com/en-us/python/api/overview/azure/identity-readme?view=azure-python#defaultazurecredential), the two common ones used are:
+Auth uses `azure-identity` python package which offers [variety of authentication methods](https://learn.microsoft.com/en-us/python/api/overview/azure/identity-readme?view=azure-python#defaultazurecredential), the two common ones used are:

 - **Azure CLI**, refer to section above (ADD auth) for details:
   - Once logged in, additionally you will need to configure two environment variables:
-    - `AZURE_STORAGE_ACCOUNT_NAME` - the name of the azure storage account, for example: `scimsynccachestorage`
+    - `AZURE_STORAGE_ACCOUNT_NAME` - the name of the azure storage account, for example: `myscimsync`
     - `AZURE_STORAGE_CONTAINER` - the name of the container, for example: `data`.
 The name can be followed by a subfolder for example `data\some\folder` will cause cache to be written to container `data` and then placed in `some\folder` folder
 - **Environment** allowing authentication of service principals via environment variables.
 Auth method mainly used in devops.
 Set following [variables](https://github.com/fsspec/adlfs#setting-credentials):
   - `AZURE_STORAGE_ACCOUNT_NAME` - see azure cli section